EU regulator considers clearing smallpox shot for monkeypox

 According to the U.S. Centers for Disease Control and Prevention, there are currently more than 4,300 cases of monkeypox globally, of which the majority are in Europe.

-The vast majority of cases are in gay and bisexual men, and in other men who have sex with men.
+The vast majority of cases are in gay and bisexual men, and in other men who have sex with men, although scientists warn anyone who is in close, physical context with someone who has monkeypox or their clothing or bedsheets is at risk of infection.

 Several countries including Britain, Germany and the U.S. have already begun vaccinating those at highest risk of catching monkeypox using smallpox vaccines.
 Although the disease has been endemic in parts of Africa for decades, vaccines have not been used to stamp out previous outbreaks there.